MichaelSims/git-kspr/README.md

 - Tests don't mock git, but actually create a temporary repo to operate on
 - Features to add
   - Consider minimizing re-verifications
-    - Merging part of the stack currently causes a reverify, for a couple of reasons
-      - Reasons
-        - It uses the GH API to merge instead of pushing directly, and the GH merge button tends to recreate the commits instead of FF merging them
+    - Merging part of the stack currently causes a reverify.
+It uses the GH API to merge instead of pushing directly, and the GH merge button tends to recreate the commits instead of FF merging them
-        - git spr rewrites the descriptions to show that part of the stack has been merged
-      - Fixing this would require us to no longer update the descriptions of the remaining commits.
-Might not be worth it
-    - Adding a new commit to a stack causes a reverify
-      - This is because of the entire stack being in the description of each commit.
-Any addition to the stack requires all commits to be updated.
-We'd have to stop doing this if we wanted to avoid the reverifies
   - Branch cleanup
     - An option to remove the branches for merged PRs
     - A command to interactively clean PRs that you opened (to handle orphaned ones)